OPRAH'S DEAD SON

 "Yeah," she says.
 "On TV.
 Not in person."

-She's waiting for one of his lectures.
-It doesn't come.
-Giselle takes another sip of the tea and feels something like photosynthesis going on in her mouth while she contemplates what all those poor little green tea molecules have in store for themselves, turning into brain cells or whatever, chromosomes choosing up sides, genes splitting apart, getting back together again—attraction, affection, sex, love, lust, hunger, thirst, maternity, procreation, self-preservation—how deeply imbedded all those things are, how they have such lives of their own, such histories, going back hundreds of millions of years through the ups and down of all creation.
-Darwin didn't know the half of it.
-Nobody knows the half of it.
-She pictures herself as a galaxy, an evolving universe of galaxies, pictures how a skin cell in her little toe is a mind-boggling distance away from a cell in the middle of one of the strands of her hair that grew out from her scalp before she got divorced, how the two cells are so utterly different, how they haven't a clue that the other even exists, how they don't have a clue that anything besides themselves exists, and yet they're all uniquely her, her body, her brain, her imagination.
-What holds it all together she can't begin to figure out.
-Pictures of bees pollinating white puffs of clover and pink trumpets of honeysuckle come into her head, a cascade of pictures come into her head, pictures of reindeer pawing at frozen tundra, shooting freezing, steaming breath out around the icicles dripping from their nostrils, pictures of ants and snails and cockroaches and boa constrictors and sunflowers and pumpkins and people replicating themselves in the incalculable number of ways they do, recreating themselves.
+Pictures of bees pollinating pink and white puffs of clover and purple trumpets of honeysuckle come into her head, a cascade of pictures come into her head, pictures of reindeer pawing at frozen tundra, shooting freezing, steaming breath out around the icicles dripping from their hairy nostrils, pictures of ants and snails and cockroaches and boa constrictors and sunflowers and pumpkins and people...replicating themselves in the incalculable numbers of ways they do, recreating themselves.
 Whoa.
 Recreation.
 What a word.
 Let us now all come together and recreate.
 What makes recreation?
 How do we recreate ourselves?
 How do snails?
 Sex, attraction, chemistry, what?
 Call it love, what the fuck.
 Who's gonna argue?
 It's got to be love that holds it all together.
 God is love.
 That must be it.
-There is no God but Love.
-When people get to the bottom of everything they've been trying to get to the bottom of since life came into being, that's what they're going to find swimming around between the atoms and the electrons and the quarks, slipping and sliding in and out between the strings in the string theory, moving slower than anything can move and faster than the speed of light: love, that's what.
-It ain't exactly something she's in a position to prove, however.
+There is no God but Love and Eternal Life is His Messenger.
+When people finally get to the bottom of everything they've been trying to get to the bottom of since being alive was born, that's what they're going to find...swimming around between atoms and electrons and quarks, hiding in the fabric of black holes, slipping and sliding in and out between the strings in string theory, keeping fractals from ever finding a beginning or end, instigating one big bang after another, moving slower than absolute zero and faster than the speed of light: love, that's what.
+All that dark matter astronomers can't find?
+It's love.
+The God particle physicists keep looking for?
+It's love, too.
+None of those stupid things stand much of a chance of being proven any time soon, however—least of all by her.
 Hm.
-Maybe she doesn't need a lecture.
+Maybe she doesn't need a lecture, after all.
 Maybe the sip of tea is the lecture.
 Res ipsa loquitur, Dennis used to say.
 Saliva shoots like little squirt guns into the sides of her tongue.
-Maybe she's just hungry, maybe she could just use a bite to eat.
+Maybe she's just hungry; maybe she could just use a bite to eat.

 "Ray and Diane are making dinner," Abraham says.